 LOS ANGELES – Five consumers allege Sirius XM Radio Inc. engages in an illegal telemarketing campaign.

-the court deems just.
-They are represented by Tammy Hussin of Hussin Law
+The plaintiffs request a trial by jury and seek $500 in statutory damages, $1,500 in treble damages, and any other relief as the court deems just.
+They are represented by Tammy Hussin of Hussin Law in Encinitas.

 U.S. District Court for the Central District of California, Western Division Case number 8:17-cv-00205-AG-KES